qntnet/qnt-python/README.md

-QNT library for the strategies development on quantnet.ai
+QNT library for strategies

+The latest verion is hosted here: https://github.com/qntnet/qnt-python